TosbackCgusBridge-Bot/CGUs-versions/Tagged/Privacy Policy.md

   TERMS OF SERVICE Jump to Privacy Policy Terms of Service

-Updated as of January 9, 2013
+Updated as of December 10, 2013

 Please read the following important Terms of Service Agreement (the "Agreement") before accessing or using any of the various services (the "Services") made available to you (the "Member") by Tagged, Inc. ("Tagged") through http://www.tagged.com, Tagged mobile applications or otherwise.
-ONLY USERS WHO ARE 13 YEARS OF AGE OR OLDER MAY REGISTER FOR TAGGED.
-By completing the registration process for the Tagged website, you represent that you are 13 years of age or older, and can and will be legally bound by this Agreement.
+ONLY USERS WHO ARE 18 YEARS OF AGE OR OLDER MAY REGISTER FOR TAGGED.
+By completing the registration process for the Tagged website, you represent that you are 18 years of age or older, and can and will be legally bound by this Agreement.
 If you are a minor, your parent or guardian must read and accept the terms of this Agreement before you register.
 No Member may participate where doing so would be prohibited by any applicable law or regulation.

 A) Modifications